tien231231/ProjectManagementWeb/README.md

 2. Require function

-    2.1.
-Workflow Diagram
+2.1.Workflow Diagram
 ![image](https://github.com/tien231231/ProjectManagementWeb/assets/37107401/4ab365ae-f70d-4f71-80d4-101ecdfa673a)

 2.2.
 User's role in the project
 In each project, the user has a unique role.
 There are 4 roles in 1 project:
     - Project owner (Project creator), maximum 1 person/project